Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Materials and methods

 \subsection{Irrigation optimisation problem}

 Suppose that irrigation management starts at time \(t=0\) (e.g., day of sowing) and ends at time \(t=T-1\) (e.g., day of reaching a certain growth stage).
 The unit of time \(t\) may be a day, several days, or a week.
-At each time step \(t\in\{0,1,\dots,T-1\}\), the environment provides the state of the system \((S_t)\).
+At each time step \(t\in\{0,1,\dots,T-1\}\), the environment provides a state of the system \((S_t)\).
 A decision rule uses the observed state as inputs/feedback and prescribes an action \((A_t)\) that specifies an irrigation amount for time step \(t\).
-After taking action \(A_t\), the environment also provides a ``reward'' \((R_{t+1})\), which comprises immediate costs and benefits of taking action \(A_t\).
-In irrigation optimisation, specifically, a reward may include costs of irrigation (e.g., water costs) at every time step and crop revenue added at the last time step.
-The process starts with some \(S_0\) at \(t=0\) and continues until \(t=T-1\).
-This single process, consisting of a sequence of state observations, actions, and rewards, forms an episode of RL.
+After taking action \(A_t\), the environment also provides a ``reward'' \((R_{t+1})\), a net benefit of taking action \(A_t\) at state \(S_t\).
+The process continues until \(t=T-1\) and, once \(S_{T}\) is reaches, it moves into a special terminal state \((S^+)\) and the environment provides a terminal reward \((R^+)\).
+This sequence of state observations, actions, and rewards forms an episode of RL.
 The quantity that the decision-making agent tries to maximise is the sum of rewards:

+In irrigation optimisation contexts, rewards \(R_1, R_2,\dots,R_T\) may be costs of irrigation (i.e., negative benefits) and a terminal reward may be a crop revenue realised at the end of season.